 Some writers will tell you that you can use memoir and autobiography interchangeably.
 And some would shoot me for saying that.
 People get very passionate about the subject.

 If we dissect the difference, an autobiography is usually less personal and focuses on the complete chronological life of a person, whereas a memoir focuses on a specific event or time period.

 Any autobiography can be similar in feel to a biography, just written by the author as opposed to a third party.
 It’s often more factual and historical in nature, whereas a memoir tends to be emotional.

 Although memoirs are classified as nonfiction, they follow many of the same rules as fiction.
 For instance, dialogue is key to a good memoir.
 As with a novel, the conversations between characters help move the story forward.
 Also, even though one writes in the first person, the writer’s axiom of show, don’t tell applies well.

-A diary is yet another style of telling your life story.
+A diary is yet another style of telling your life story. it tracks a segment of your life through entries written on specific dates.
+The format is unique, sharing journal entries.
 One classic example is The Diary of a Young Girl by Anne Frank.
-It is a book that tracks a segment of someone’s life through entries written on specific dates.

 In the end, it really doesn’t matter much what you call the style of your book, as long as it communicates to others and allows them a peek into your life.
 Consider your message and tie that thread through the tapestry of your story.
 Perhaps your readers will improve their lives as a result.